-What are resister-capacitor (RC) circuits used for?
+What are resistor capacitor (RC) circuits used for?

-What types of resistor-capacitor circuits does Electrocube manufacture and distribute?
+What types of resistor capacitor circuits does Electrocube manufacture and distribute?

-Featuring a wide selection of case configurations with a number of leads, Electrocube RC networks are manufactured both off-the-shelf and made to custom design specifications for single-phase or three-phase applications from one network to 40 networks in a container.
+Featuring a wide selection of case configurations with a number of leads, Electrocube RC networks are manufactured both off-the-shelf and made-to-custom design specifications for single-phase or three-phase applications from one network to 40 networks in a container.
 Thousands of unique suppression designs eliminate surges produced by relays and solenoids.

-How do single-phase resistors, single-phase heavy duty RC filters, three-phase resistor-capacitors, and three-phase heavy duty RC Networks work?
+How do single-phase resistors, single-phase heavy duty RC filters, three-phase resistor capacitors, and three-phase heavy duty RC Networks work?

-Arc suppressing resistor-capacitor (RC) Networks consist of specially designed precision capacitors and resistors connected in a series.
+Arc suppressing Resistor Capacitor (RC) Networks consist of specially designed precision capacitors and resistors connected in a series.
 Spark discharges and induced noise are absorbed over a wide range by the accumulation characteristic and impedance of the capacitor, while the RC time constant delays and averages surge voltage and oscillations.

-What are resistor-capacitors made of?
+What are resistor capacitors made of?